Ever notice that professional wrestling moves pop up in the strangest places?

 In Spider-Man 2: The Video Game, Spidey can powerbomb a Mook OFF THE EMPIRE STATE BUILDING.

 In The Legend of Zelda: Twilight Princess, you can catch charging goats and Gorons by grabbing them and throwing them off to the side.
-There's also a sumo match minigame, but unfortunately you can only play it once.
+There's also a sumo match minigame, but unfortunately you can only play it twice.
+Once as practice, a second time going up against a Goron.

 The little oni Suika of the Touhou series has her "Massacre on Mt.
 Ooe" super move, where she grabs an opponent and delivers a devastating triple power bomb on her.